SimonAlling/userscript-proxy/README.md

 1. You need the **absolute path** to a directory containing your userscripts.
     This could be something like `/home/alling/userscripts`.

-1. Run Userscript Proxy with your userscripts directory mounted at some location (e.g. `/userscripts`) inside the Docker container, and tell Userscript Proxy to read userscripts from that directory:
+1. Run Userscript Proxy like this:

     ```
     docker run -t --rm --name userscript-proxy -p 8080:8080 -v "/home/alling/userscripts:/userscripts" alling/userscript-proxy --userscripts-dir "/userscripts"
     ```

+    *   `-v "/home/alling/userscripts:/userscripts"` mounts your userscripts directory at `/userscripts` inside the Docker container.
+    *   `--userscripts-dir "/userscripts"` tells Userscript Proxy to read userscripts from `/userscripts`.

 # Apps with certificate pinning